-First things first: It’s strongly recommended that pregnant women get the flu shot.
+Get the vaccine First things first: It’s strongly recommended that pregnant women get the flu shot.

-Sign up to get weekly email updates on your baby » Influenza—a severe respiratory illness that causes fever, cough and congestion—is not something to be trifled with.
+Influenza—a severe respiratory illness that causes fever, cough and congestion—is not something to be trifled with.
 (And it’s not to be confused with “stomach flu,” a distinct and less serious infection.)
 As Laura Magee, an obstetrician and clinical associate professor at the University of British Columbia, says, “women who are pregnant and have the flu are at an increased risk of serious complications.”
 And that list of potential repercussions includes pneumonia, kidney failure, swelling of the brain, premature labour and even death.
 An estimated 10 to 20 percent of Canadians becomes infected with influenza each year, causing upwards of 12,000 hospitalizations and 3,500 deaths.

 The good news is the vaccine is safe throughout pregnancy.
 Be sure, however, to request the injection, which is made from an inactivated virus, and not the nasal-spray vaccine, as that’s made from a live virus and not recommended for use by pregnant women.

 While it can be impossible to ward off illness (especially when, say, a co-worker sneezes directly on you in the elevator), you can take steps to protect yourself.
 Get plenty of rest and wash your hands often throughout the day.
 If a lot of your colleagues are still coming in sick, ask if you can work from home.